Programme for Leaders in Administration 2017-2018

 - Presence with your coworkers.

-Being the last seminar in the program, some of the content will be decided later with the aim to making it relevant to the previous seminars and developments in the sector.
+Being the last seminar in the programme, some of the content will be decided later with the aim to making it relevant to the previous seminars and developments in the sector.